B2B ecommerce is the process of marketing and selling products between two businesses online.

-“Leads from those [content] initiatives were nurtured with in-depth educational content to help them understand the value of collaboration as well as how to evaluate different solutions.
-This approach enabled us to build a trusted relationship for traditional, sales-focused follow up like demos and product details.”
+“Leads from those [content] initiatives were nurtured with in-depth educational content to help them understand the value of collaboration and how to evaluate different solutions.
+This approach enabled us to build a trusted relationship for traditional, sales-focused follow-up, like demos and product details.

 “The benefits of creating content for each stage of the buyer’s journey are shorter sales cycles, higher conversion rates, and increases in our marketing-sourced pipeline and revenue.”